-Half the lamb we eat in Alberta is imported but, the superior taste of our local product means demand for it is on the rise.
-Lamb producers in the province are responding with a strategy to increase yields by 40% over the next 6 years.
+Half the lamb we eat in Alberta is imported but, the superior taste of our local product means demand for is on the rise.
+Lamb producers in the province are responding with a strategy to increase yields by 40 percent over the next six years.
 A recent Edmonton Journal article chronicled what life on Tangled Ridge lamb farm is like this time of year.

 Here’s a link to my visit to Ewe-nique lamb farm and a whole menu of delicious things to make for Easter, spring and beyond.

 These are just two farms out of hundreds that need our support if we are to have a strong and secure local system filled with our dream farms.
 Read on for the recipe for the delicious lamb roast pictured above.Print

 Chutney-Stuffed Alberta lamb

 A real crowd pleaser and easy too, this Chutney-Stuffed Alberta Lamb will be a new classic in your repertoire.

 - Yield: 4 – 6 servings 1x

 - Category: dinner